microsoft/Kusto-Query-Language/doc/session-count-plugin.md

 * *T*: The input tabular expression.
 * *IdColumn*: The name of the column with ID values that represent user activity.
-* *TimelineColumn*: The name of the column that represent timeline.
+* *TimelineColumn*: The name of the column that represents the timeline.
 * *Start*: Scalar with value of the analysis start period.
 * *End*: Scalar with value of the analysis end period.
 * *Bin*:  scalar constant value of session analysis step period.
 * *LookBackWindow*: scalar constant value representing session lookback period.
-If the id from `IdColumn` appears in a time window within `LookBackWindow` - the session is considered to be an existing, if it does not - the session is considered to be new.
+If the ID from `IdColumn` appears in a time window within `LookBackWindow`, the session is considered to be an existing one.
+If the ID doesn't appear, then the session is considered to be new.
 * *dim1*, *dim2*, ...: (optional) list of the dimensions columns that slice the session count calculation.

 **Returns**